farhadimrf/pars-tasmim-task/README.md

      ```

 3. **Run the Application**:
    - Once the dependencies are installed, you can run the application locally.
-The UI task is accessible at the main route `/`, while the refactored section is available at the `/refactor` pathname:
      ```
      npm run dev
      ```
    - The application will start running on port `3000` by default.
-Open your web browser and navigate to `http://localhost:3000` to view the UI task, or `http://localhost:3000/refactor` to access the refactored section.
+Open your web browser and navigate to `http://localhost:3000` to view the UI.
    -
 4. **Visit on vercel**:
    - Also you can see on vercel [vercel link](https://pars-tasmim-task.vercel.app)